Description of Plant

-In Charak Samhita, use of bhoj patra is indicated as local application in skin diseases and its preparation in ear diseases.
-When there is pus in the ear, oozing out of the ear and deafness oil prepared from bhoj patra with some other drugs like vidanga, nagarmotha etc. is indicated to be used in it.
+In Charak Samhita, use of Bhoj patra is indicated as local application in skin diseases and its preparation in ear diseases.
+When there is pus in the ear, oozing out of the ear and deafness oil prepared from bhoj patra with some other herbs like Vidanga, Nagarmotha etc. is indicated to be used in it.

 Bhoj patra is useful in epilepsy, insanity, hysteria and convulsions.

-Bhoj patra also lowers effects of poisons and also checks obesity.
+This herb also lowers the effects of poisons and also checks obesity.

 Bhoj patra checks bleeding from nose and is useful in diarrhea and dysentery.